Shakiela Davies known as Shakiela

 GradDip in Psychology (GBC) – University of South Wales

-Shakiela holds the position of Lecturer in Clinical Psychology and Mental Health at the University of South Wales.
+Dr. Shakiela K Davies holds the position of Lecturer in Clinical Psychology and Mental Health at the University of South Wales.

-She was awarded one of the few fully funded PhD Psychology teaching studentships at Swansea University and is currently in her final year.
-Her PhD studentship is based on Cognitive Psychology/Neuroscience – examining Age of acquisition – how early and late acquired words affect the cognitive and neurological processing in our brains.
-She is working under the close supervision of Dr. Cristina Izura, Swansea University.
+She was awarded one of the few fully funded PhD Psychology teaching studentships at Swansea University and her PhD studentship was based on Cognitive Psychology/Neuroscience – examining Age of acquisition – how early and late acquired words affect the cognitive and neurological processing in our brains.
+She worked under the close supervision of Dr. Cristina Izura, Swansea University.

 Shakiela has experience as an Assistant Clinical Psychologist with expertise in Acceptance & Commitment Therapy, Stress Control, Mindfulness and delivering NHS low level group intervention to large-scale groups as part of her NHS training.